devashishmamgain/Automatic-Android-SDK/README.md

     android:layout_height="wrap_content" />
 	```

-2. Initialize the SDK either within an Activity context, and pass it an array of your Scopes as well as a reference to your button, and log level.  :
+2. Initialize the SDK either within an Activity context, and pass it an array of your Scopes as well as a reference to your button, and log level.
+Note: Be sure to only include scopes that you have access to, or you will receive an "Invalid Request" upon authorizing:
 	```java
 	Automatic.initialize(
         new Automatic.Builder(this)